 Common Questions & Issues

 The current version of 24 Hour Wallpaper is fully compatible with the latest updates to macOS Mojave and macOS Catalina.
+It remains compatible with all releases of macOS High Sierra, macOS Sierra, and macOS El Capitan.
 If you experience any issues after updating please contact us at firstname.lastname@example.org.
-If any issues are discovered we will post them here.

 Common issue #1: Glitching and shadows appear on the right edge of the wallpaper